project-akri/akri/docs/proposals/zeroconf.md

 ### Filters

-+ Discovery applies user-defined filters against Services so that the Agent limits discovered filtered services to those matching the user's requirements.
++ Discovery applies user-defined filters against services so that the Agent limits discovered filtered services to those matching the user's requirements.

 The [`zeroconf-filter`](https://github.com/DazWilkin/akri-pest) crate used by the Zeroconf Protocol implementation enables filtering of discovered services.
 The filter permits `name`, `domain`, `kind` and `port` filtering.